dhruvghulati-zz/ClaimDetection/README.md

 Several large data files are needed to run the pipeline effectively, feel free to raise an issue for me to email them to you directly.

+The annotated claims dataset is `claim_labels.csv` in the data folder.

 ##Data

 _freebaseProperties.json_ is a dictionary of per statistical property values for each region from Freebase e.g.